-TransCanada seeks pipeline land
+TransCanada moves to acquire Keystone pipeline land

 Lincoln, Neb. — The developer of the Keystone XL oil pipeline took its first steps in Nebraska on Tuesday since the state’s high court removed a major legal barrier for the planned route.